bbroder-algo/go-algorand/crypto/statetrie/README.md

 the store.

 In a full (and therefore balanced) trie, preloading lengths has the effect of loading the top levels of the trie.
-This could accelerate future trie operations.

 ### Raising nodes